cdbfoster/takkerus/README.md

 from inside the root of the repository to set the toolchain locally.

 If not using `rustup`, you will need to install nightly Rust via a standalone installer.
-Windows and Mac users can find the correct installer for their platform [here](https://www.rust-lang.org/en-US/other-installers.html#standalone) (probably the **x86_64-pc-windows-gnu .msi** for Windows and the **x86_64-apple-darwin .pkg** for Mac).
+Windows and Mac users can find the correct installer for their platform [here](https://www.rust-lang.org/en-US/other-installers.html#standalone) (probably the **x86_64-pc-windows-gnu .msi** for Windows or the **x86_64-apple-darwin .pkg** for Mac).
 Linux users can use their distribution's package manager.

 **Note**: Windows users that aren't using `rustup` will have to uninstall other versions of Rust in order for the nightly version to work.